commercetools/commercetools-sunrise-java/CONTRIBUTING.md

 1. fork the repository
 1. produce production code and unit tests
 1. make a pull request
-1. metion and/or assign @lauraluiz and @schleichardt, who will review and optionally merge
+1. mention and/or assign @lauraluiz and @schleichardt, who will review and optionally merge

 ## Requirements for a pull request